PigeonProtocolConsortium/pigeon-spec/README.md

  * Blob: Arbitrary binary data, with a current max size of 1 MB.
  * Blob Hash: A base64'ed SHA256 of a Blob, starting with `&` and ending with `.sha256`.
  * Pair: One `string` and on of the following: `Blob Hash|Signature|Identity|String`, joined with a `:` character between the two.
 See "key" and "value" below.
+ * Header: A reserved pair of information that is required by the protocol for internal reasons.
+Not to be confused by a `Pair`, which is user definable.
+The only Headers the protocol currently uses are `author`, `depth`, `kind`, `prev`.
+Headers do not have "string quotes" around the key, and the value is delimited by a space (` `) character.
+Example: `depth 46`.
  * Key: The value to the left of a `:` in a pair.
 Always a string.
  * Value: The value to the right of a `:` in a pair.
 It is always one of the following: `Blob Hash, Signature, Identity, String`.
  * Message: A document with an author, prev, depth, kind, and an arbitrary set of attribute pairs.